On creating convexity in high dimensions: Introduction and overview

 \subsection{Further discussion and related work}

-The initial idea for our proof appears in Talagrand \cite{talagafa}, where Talagrand proves that there are large subsets $A$ of $\mathbb{R}^n$ for which the Minkowski sum $A+A$ contains no large convex subset.
-Talagrand uses comparison techniques and concentration bounds involving Gaussian processes appearing in his earlier work \cite{talaacta}.
+As discussed in the introduction, the recent resolution of Talagrand's conjecture by Hua, Song, and Tudose \cite{HST} relies on the representation of subgaussian random vectors \cite{song}.
+In a related development, van Handel has recently proved a strengthening of Talagrand's subgaussian comparison theorem \cite{vanhandel}.

-With Conjecture \ref{conj:tala} as motivation, in \cite{talaPACM} Talagrand raises several further conjectures, more combinatorial in nature, which have since received a great deal of attention.
-One such conjecture is a fractional version of the Kahn–Kalai conjecture \cite{KK}, which was proved in \cite{FKNP}, while the full Kahn–Kalai conjecture was later proved by Park and Pham \cite{PP}.
-Another conjecture from Talagrand's article \cite{talaPACM} on selector processes was also proved by Park and Pham in \cite{PP2}.
+To frame the geometric implications of our result, recall that the Carathéodory number of a subset $A$ of $\mathbb{R}^n$ is the smallest integer $k$ such that $\mathrm{conv}_k(A)=\mathrm{conv}(A)$.
+Upper bounds on Carathéodory numbers for certain classes of sets have been established in \cite{8,9}.
+If we define the \emph{effective Carathéodory number} of $A$ to be the smallest integer $k$ such that $\mathrm{conv}_k(A)$ contains a convex subset of Gaussian measure at least $\frac{1}{10}\gamma_n(A)$, then Theorem \ref{thm:main} implies that there exist arbitrarily large subsets $A$ of $\mathbb{R}^n$ whose effective Carathéodory numbers are at least $O(\sqrt{\log\log n})$.

-The Carath\'eodory number of a subset $A$ of $\mathbb{R}^n$ is the smallest integer $k$ such that $\mathrm{conv}_k(A) = \mathrm{conv}(A)$.
-Upper bounds on Carath\'eodory numbers for certain classes of sets have been established in \cite{8,9}.
-If we define the \emph{effective Carath\'eodory} number of a subset $A$ of $\mathbb{R}^n$ to be the smallest $k$ such that $\mathrm{conv}_k(A)$ contains a convex subset of Gaussian measure at least $\frac{1}{10}\gamma_n(A)$, say, then our main result Theorem \ref{thm:main} states that there are arbitrarily large subsets $A$ of $\mathbb{R}^n$ (in terms of Gaussian measure) whose effective Carath\'eodory numbers are at least $O(\sqrt{\log \log(n)})$.
+On a related note, an argument due to Maurey (see also \cite{pisier}) shows that every point in the convex hull $\mathrm{conv}(A)$ of a subset $A$ of the Euclidean unit ball $B(0,1)\subset\mathbb{R}^n$ lies within distance $1/\sqrt{k}$ of a $k$-fold convex combination of points in $A$, irrespective of the ambient dimension; see \cite[Theorem 0.0.2]{vershynin}.